Skip to main content

 Sports Bettor - Break-Even with Phantom Income

 A recreational sports bettor won $25,000 and lost $25,000 across DraftKings and FanDuel in 2026.
 Under the old rules, they would owe nothing.
-Under the 90% cap, only $22,500 of losses are deductible federally — creating $2,500 in phantom taxable income.
+Under the 90% cap, only $22,500 of losses are deductible federally - creating $2,500 in phantom taxable income.
 On the NJ return, full netting still applies, so NJ tax is zero.
-We filed both returns, saving the client from overpaying NJ.
+I filed both returns, saving the client from overpaying NJ.

 Poker Tournament Player - Multi-State Reporting

 A NJ resident won $40,000 across poker tournaments in NJ, Pennsylvania, and Nevada.
 Each state required separate reporting.
-We allocated income by state, filed nonresident returns in PA and NV (NV has no state income tax), claimed NJ credits for taxes paid to PA, and documented $28,000 in session losses with proper logs.
+I allocated income by state, filed nonresident returns in PA and NV (NV has no state income tax), claimed NJ credits for taxes paid to PA, and documented $28,000 in session losses with proper logs.

 Multi-State Gambler - Casino and Online

 A client had $60,000 in W-2G income from Atlantic City slots, $15,000 in online sportsbook winnings, and $52,000 in documented losses.
-We itemized federal deductions (capped at $46,800 under the 90% rule), netted the full $52,000 against NJ winnings, and reconciled all W-2G forms to match IRS records.
+I itemized federal deductions (capped at $46,800 under the 90% rule), netted the full $52,000 against NJ winnings, and reconciled all W-2G forms to match IRS records.
 The NJ optimization saved over $900 in state tax.

 These examples are illustrative composites based on common client scenarios.
 Actual tax outcomes depend on your specific facts and circumstances.
 This is not tax advice.